-The online Master of Public Health program at UT provides quality education and leadership to promote health in human populations through interdisciplinary instruction, research, and community service.
+The graduate public health program at UTK provides quality education and leadership to promote health in human populations through interdisciplinary instruction, research, and community service.

-To engage in experiences that obligate a person to take responsibility for the public’s good, to recognize human dignity, and to value the worth of individual and collective behaviors
+To engage in experiences that obligate a person to take responsibility for the public’s good, to recognize human dignity, and to value the worth of individual and collective behaviors.

-To emphasize a socio-ecological systems approach for understanding and promoting optimal health and well-being of individuals, families and communities
+To emphasize a socio-ecological systems approach for understanding and promoting optimal health and well-being of individuals, families, and communities.

-To commit to the highest quality in teaching-learning and in practice
+To commit to the highest quality in teaching-learning, and in practice.

-To recognize the benefits of diverse ethnic and cultural perspectives and prepare culturally competent public health professionals
+To recognize the benefits of diverse ethnic and cultural perspectives and prepare culturally competent public health professionals.

-To promote equality of opportunity for individuals, families, and communities
+To promote equality of opportunity for individuals, families, and communities.

 The University of Tennessee MPH program is accredited by the Council on Education for Public Health (CEPH), which is the nationally recognized accrediting body for this discipline.